Abhishek182005/PASSWORD-PROJECT/README.md

-#PASSWORD PROJECT
+# PASSWORD PROJECT

-This project consist of two folder
+<br>This project consist of two folder
 1) Python file which acted as bluepirnt for this project<br>
 2) Website files made from Django of password.